ShayFash/PatientManagementsystem/README.md

 cd group3/server
 flask run
 ```
-this will start up the back end server
+This will start up the back end server
 next, in the second tab/window run:
 ```
 cd group3/src/react-components
 npm start
 ```
-this will launch the front end React app.
+This will launch the front end React app.
 After a few seconds the app will
 launch your browser and open up our website automatically.

 You are now free to interact with the forum!